What Is the Easiest Way to Study The Bible?

 How to Get Quiet With God

 Find a quiet place that’s comfortable where you will be less likely to be distracted.
-For me, it’s my dining room by the window until I made a DIY Prayer Room in a small closet.
+For me, it used to be my dining room table by the window until I made a DIY Prayer Room in a small closet.
 But your quiet time can be anyhere!
 Keep the following items in that location so they are ready every day.

 TIP: Leave your phone in another room so you aren’t tempted to check it!

 A Bible – I love my journaling Bible because it gives me plenty of room to write notes in the margins which are encouraging to me later on.
 This one is my favorite: ESV Journaling Bible (Grey with Navy Flowers)

 A Daily Appointment– Set aside a regular time each day.
 You will be amazed how everything else will clamor for your time but the most important time of your day is your time spent with Him.
 You wouldn’t miss a coffee date with a friend so don’t miss this appointment with your Heavenly Father.